The Mummy (franchise): Comic books

 In May 2001, Chaos!
 Comics released the first of a three-issue series inspired by the film, titled The Mummy: Valley of the Gods.
 The plot was supposed to take place between the first film and The Mummy Returns.
 Rick and Evelyn are on their honeymoon in Egypt and end up embarking on yet another adventure where they must unravel the mysteries of the Orb of Destiny and discover the location of the Valley of the Gods hidden beneath the sands.
 The second and third issues, however, were never published.
 This was most likely due to Chaos later filing bankruptcy in 2002 and selling the rights to all their titles at that time.
 Years later in 2008, another Mummy comic series was released by IDW Publishing, spanning four issues.
 This series was titled The Mummy: The Rise and Fall of Xango's Ax.
 Unlike the preceding comic series, all of the planned issues were published.

 Television

-From 2001 until 2003, an animated series simply titled The Mummy was made by Universal Animation Studios where it was based on the Stephen Sommers series of films.
+An animated series simply titled The Mummy based on the Stephen Sommers series of films was made by Universal Animation Studios.
 The series was later renamed in the second season as The Mummy: Secrets of the Medjai.
+It aired between 2001 and 2003.